andreamari/polyquantum_test/README.md

 ---

-## 💡 How to Share a New Research Idea
+## 💡 How to share a new research idea

 1. Open a [new issue](https://github.com/andreamari/polyquantum_test/issues/new/choose) describing your idea/project/problem.
 2. Create a Markdown file in a new subfolder (named after the issue number):